outworkers/phantom/README.md

 ### What got completed in Phantom 2.0.0

-With the rapidly evolving requirements, Cassansdra releases, and competition, it was only natural we kept Phantom up to scratch.
+With the rapidly evolving requirements, Cassandra releases, and competition, it was only natural we kept Phantom up to scratch.
 In line with a lot of user feedback, the priorities of 2.0.0 were:

 - Go back to the flexible licensing model everyone knows and loves(especially your legal department).
 No one wants to go through corporate litigation and licensing compliance to a `build.sbt` dependency, and if you've ever worked in a bank we all know it's not happening.